FirmwareDroid/FirmwareDroid/README.md

 If for some reason the importer wasn't able to extract the firmware, the firmware will be moved to the `firmware_import_failed` directory in the blob storage and you need to check the docker logs why it failed.

-You can also use the graphql API to fetch available firmware data with the following example queries:
+You can also use the graphql API to fetch all available firmware data with the following example queries in case the import was successful:
 ```
 # Gets a list of firmware object-ids
 query GetAndroidFirmwareIds {